Student Life

 SMSU centers and departments include:

-The Asian and Pacific Islander Center (APIC) provides an inclusive environment that promotes social justice, equity, and student success through educational events and community engagement, affirming and celebrating cultural identities within the campus API community.
+The Asian, Pacific Islander Center (APIDAC) creates an inclusive space fostering social justice, equity, and student success.
+Through engaging educational events and community participation, the center affirms and celebrates cultural identities within the API community on campus.

-The Cross-Cultural Center (CCC) is a place for students to explore issues of identity, ethnicity, and cultural diversity across all cultures.
-Its programs and services aid in students' personal, educational, cultural, social, political, and professional growth while also fostering a sense of community for students of underrepresented backgrounds.
+The Cross-Cultural Center (CCC) invites students to explore issues of identity, ethnicity, and cultural diversity across all backgrounds.
+Offering programs and services that contribute to personal, educational, cultural, social, political, and professional growth, the CCC also aims to build a sense of community for students from underrepresented backgrounds.

 First Peoples Center: SMSU North (SUN-3309)